Private Class: Virtual Portrait

 Cheesecloth Explorations 1: Windswept Pine

-This workshop is an introduction to the many ways cheesecloth may be used in fiber art.
+This workshop - available online until April 30, 2022 - is an introduction to the many ways cheesecloth may be used in fiber art.
 Cheesecloth?
-Oh yes!
+Yes!
 It's such a versatile medium!
 First, learn to colour cheesecloth with paint, ink or dye.
 Then learn Mary's tricks for shaping the fibres to portray any number of textures.
 Finally, learn how to use Neocolor II crayons to paint your background to create a beautiful home for your windswept pine.
 A fun one-day project suitable for adventurous sewists.

 Intro Cheesecloth Combo